Setting up Qaptiva Access

 Sending a simple test job

-Run the test script to verify your connection:
+Use that script to verify your connection:

 Expected output: